Anenin41/Public-Projects/README.md

 ## Algorithms
 This folder contains all of the relevant files of the mathematical field of *Algorithms & Optimization*.
 In here, the main file of the beamer presentation on the subject of the *Travelling Salesman Problem* can be found.

+## Fluids
+This folder stores everything relating to the *Navier-Stokes* equations, as well as projects that I have completed using them.
+Anything from computational fluid dynamics, to blood flows can be found here.